How Many Links In The Chain Of Infection

 The portal of exit is the route by which the infectious agent leaves the reservoir.
 Common portals of exit include the respiratory tract (coughing, sneezing), the gastrointestinal tract (vomiting, diarrhea), the urinary tract, the reproductive tract, and breaks in the skin (wounds, cuts).
 Controlling the portal of exit is essential in preventing the spread of infection.

 Respiratory secretions, such as droplets expelled during coughing or sneezing, can contain viruses like influenza.
-Fecal matter can contain bacteria like E. coli.
-Blood can carry pathogens like HIV or hepatitis viruses.
-Healthcare settings often focus on controlling portals of exit through measures like covering coughs and proper disposal of contaminated materials.
+On top of that, blood can carry pathogens like HIV or hepatitis viruses.
+Day to day, coli*.
+Day to day, fecal matter can contain bacteria like *E. Healthcare settings often focus on controlling portals of exit through measures like covering coughs and proper disposal of contaminated materials Worth keeping that in mind..

 4. Mode of Transmission